 - The model is advantageous for both the private and the public sectors in the long term since they get to share resources and expertise and establish a good relationship between the two sectors.

 There are some limitations which are as follows.

 - It requires that interest is to be paid along with the repayments made, the burden of which may eventually get transferred to the taxpayers.

 - It may happen that the private sector contractors do not meet the prescribed safety standards and the requisite quality when undertaking the project.

 - Sometimes, the projects are given not only for construction but also for the afterward maintenance.
-Not only this will increase the project cost but it may also lead to an additional burden for the taxpayers in the future.
+Not only will this increase the project cost, but it may also lead to an additional burden for the taxpayers in the future.

 This has been a guide to the full form of PFI (Private Finance Initiative).
-Here we discuss features, scope, examples, and how does PFI work along with benefits and limitations.
+Here we discuss features, scope, examples, and how does PFI works along with benefits and limitations.
 You may refer to the following articles to learn more about finance –